 You will certainly get some relief after your class, some students have said that this relief can last for a couple of days, but it is not a long term solution.

 Please note when you do sign up online, your username is your email address.
 You can then create a password, see your purchases, attendance history, update your profile and contact details.

 Booking class spaces must be workable and fair to everyone.
 Please read the following carefully, as registering will be your confirmation that you have read and agreed to the studio rules:

 Spaces for any class can be reserved up to one month in advance.

 Students will only be able to reserve the number of classes equivalent to those remaining on their account.
 That is, if you have 3 classes remaining on a 5 class pass, you will only be able to reserve up to 3 classes.

 Reservations can be cancelled anytime up to two hours before the start of the class you have booked without incurring penalty.
-Cancellations must be via the online booking Mindbody system or by leaving a message on the studio phone 09 239 2423.
+Cancellations must be via the online booking Momence system or by leaving a message on the studio phone 09 239 2423.

 Having a reserved space in any class does not mean entry can be gained after the published class start time.
 Arriving late will be considered as non-attendance and your account will still be debited for that class.
 Doors are closed immediately prior to the start of each class.

 If, in the view of the studio owner, any student/member is deemed to be abusing the reservation system for their own or another’s benefit, the owner may block this person from the reservation system.

-If a student/member has booked online, they may still need to scan their personal I.D. tag at the desk to confirm their arrival.
+If a student/member has booked online, they still need to acknowledge their arrival to the teacher at the front desk.

 For all other enquiries regarding registering online, please contact Vivienne on 09 239 2423.